amalini10j/Covid19-Data-Analysis/README.md

 - The other disease column was not a clear indication of an exact underlying condition and was dropped from the feature list
 - The final feature list consisted of only the variables associated with underlying medical conditions like: diabetes, copd, asthma, inmsupr, hypertension, cardiovascular, obesity, renal_chronic, tobacco
 - The dataset fed into the ML model was filtered to have only the records of patients who were covid positive
-- The following pie chart shows the % of deaths for each underlying pre-existing condition for the covid positive patient dataset.
+- The following pie chart shows the percentage of deaths for each underlying pre-existing condition for the covid positive patient dataset.
 This also aided us in finalizing the feature list:

 ![Features_list_covid19_analysis](/Images/ML_images/Percent_death_cond.png)